emimontesdeoca/emimontesdeoca.github.io/_posts/2020-03-06-dynamic-object-generation-expando-object.md

 ```

 Note that we have less values that the existing properties of the `ExcelItem` object, with it having `6` properties and we only having `3` listed on the database.

+Also note that the `PropertyName` must match the property name of the object that I'll use for the dynamic assignment.

 ## Building the object